alexkreilein/WhatTheHack/xxx-ChaosStudio/README.md

 This “What the Hack” WTH is designed to introduce you to Azure Chaos Studios and guide you through a series of hands-on challenges to accomplish the following:

 1. Leverage the Azure Chaos Studio to inject failure into a workload
-2. What is Chaos Engineering
+2. Provide hands-on understanding of Chaos Engineering
-3. What is the Well Architected Framework
+3. Understand how resilientcy is part of the Well Architected Framework

 ## Challenges
 1. Challenge 01: **[Ready Set Go](Student/Challenge-01.md)**